 Mari Kay Bickett, J.D.

-Mari Kay Bickett, J.D., joined the National Council of Juvenile and Family Court Judges (NCJFCJ) as Chief Executive Officer April 1, 2011.
-She leads the oldest and largest judicial membership organization in the nation dedicated to supporting judges in the critical work they do to improve outcomes for children and families.
+Mari Kay Bickett, J.D., was Chief Executive Officer at the National Council of Juvenile and Family Court Judges (NCJFCJ) from April 1, 2011 until 2016.
+She led the oldest and largest judicial membership organization in the nation dedicated to supporting judges in the critical work they do to improve outcomes for children and families.
 NCJFCJ provides training, technical assistance, and research to courts across the United States.

 From 1994-2010, Ms. Bickett served as CEO of the Texas Center for the Judiciary, the primary provider of specialized judicial education and training for trial and appellate judges in Texas.
 During her tenure, the organization received the 2006 ABA Judicial Education Award, the Excellence in Education Award from the Governor and Lt.
 Governor of Texas, as well as the State Bar of Texas President’s Recognition for outstanding contribution to the education of the Texas Judiciary.
 While in Texas, Ms. Bickett served on various committees of the Supreme Court of Texas Permanent Judicial Commission for Children, Youth, and Families, and as an executive officer and board member on the Texas CASA Board of Directors.

 Prior to her work in Texas, she was the academic director for the Reno-based National Judicial College, and also practiced law in Reno, served as a Judge Pro Tem in the Reno Municipal Courts, served on the CLE Committee of the State Bar of Nevada, and was President of the Northern Nevada Women Lawyers Association.